gurulhc/gurulhc/README.md

-### Hello!
+My name is Henry, IKA man.

 GOD is the greatest!
+Leadership | UI/UX Design | Project Management

 I'm a tech founder currently building and investing in Tech, Media and People

 - 🔭 I’m currently running a software development company, building Muna Wallet and mentoring on the Blockchain space.
 - 💬 You can ask me about Africa, Cryptocurrency, Bitcoin, Blockchain and how to start career in tech.